 December 31, December 31, December 31,

-Days in Inventory: 2021 2022 2023
+Days in Inventory: 2022 2023 2024

-Security Products 95 Days 101 Days 77 Days
+Security Products 101 Days 77 Days 85 Days

-Marine Components 97 Days 95 Days 175 Days
+Marine Components 95 Days 175 Days 130 Days

-Consolidated CompX 96 Days 99 Days 95 Days
+Consolidated CompX 99 Days 95 Days 94 Days

 Investing activities.
 Capital expenditures have primarily emphasized improving our manufacturing facilities and investing in manufacturing equipment, utilizing new technologies and increased automation of the manufacturing process, to provide for increased productivity and efficiency in order to meet expected customer demand and properly maintain our facilities and technology infrastructure.
-Capital expenditures were \$4.1 million in 2021, \$3.7 million in 2022 and \$1.1 million in 2023.
-Our 2021 and 2022 capital expenditures were higher as we accelerated the timeline for certain projects designed to increase capacity and improve our capabilities in response to strong customer demand.
-Beginning in the latter half of 2022 through 2023, we limited investments primarily to those expenditures required to meet our existing customer demand and to properly maintain our facilities and technology infrastructure.
+Capital expenditures were \$3.7 million in 2022, \$1.1 million in 2023 and \$1.4 million in 2024.
+Our 2022 capital expenditures were higher as we accelerated the timeline for certain projects designed to increase capacity and improve our capabilities in response to strong customer demand.
+Beginning in the latter half of 2022 and continuing through 2024, we limited investments primarily to those expenditures required to meet our existing customer demand and to properly maintain our facilities and technology infrastructure.
 See Note 2 to our Consolidated Financial Statements.

-We expect our capital expenditures for 2024 will be approximately \$3.0 million primarily to meet our expected customer demand and those required to properly maintain our facilities and technology infrastructure.
-Capital spending for 2024 is expected to be funded through cash on hand and cash generated from operations.
+We expect our capital expenditures for 2025 will be approximately \$3.2 million primarily to meet our expected customer demand and those required to properly maintain our facilities and technology infrastructure.
+Capital spending for 2025 is expected to be funded through cash on hand and cash generated from operations.

 We have entered into an unsecured revolving demand promissory note with Valhi under which, as amended, we have agreed to loan Valhi up to \$25 million.
-Our loan to Valhi, as amended, bears interest at prime rate plus 1.00%, payable quarterly, with all principal due on demand, but in any event no earlier than December 31, 2025.
+Our loan to Valhi, as amended, bears interest at prime rate plus 1.00%, payable quarterly, with all principal due on demand, but in any event no earlier than December 31, 2026.
 Loans made to Valhi at any time under the agreement are at our discretion.
-Under the promissory note, Valhi repaid a net \$10.8 million in 2021

-(\$29.8 million of gross borrowings and \$40.6 million of gross repayments), repaid a net \$5.5 million in 2022 (\$24.3 million of gross borrowings and \$29.8 million of gross repayments) and repaid a net \$2.6 million in 2023 (\$27.9 million of gross borrowings and \$30.5 million of gross repayments).
+Under the promissory note, Valhi repaid a net \$5.5 million in 2022 (\$24.3 million of gross borrowings and \$29.8 million of gross repayments), repaid a net \$2.6 million in 2023 (\$27.9 million of gross borrowings and \$30.5 million of gross repayments) and repaid a net \$1.3 million in 2024 (\$25.0 million of gross borrowings and \$26.3 million of gross repayments).
 See Note 10 to our Consolidated Financial Statements.

 During 2022, we had gross purchases of U.S. treasury marketable securities aggregating \$33.0 million.
 During 2023, we had gross purchases of U.S. treasury marketable securities aggregating \$36.3 million and received gross proceeds totaling \$36.0 million related to U.S. treasury bill maturities.
+During 2024, we received gross proceeds totaling \$36.0 million related to U.S. treasury bill maturities.
 See Note 3 to our Consolidated Financial Statements.